Roll the dice & look before you leap: Going beyond the creative limits of next-token prediction: Open-ended algorithmic tasks two types of creativity

 \section{Open-ended algorithmic tasks \& two types of creativity}

 We are interested in designing simple algorithmic tasks that are loosely inspired by endeavors such as generating scientific ideas, wordplay, narration, or problem-set design, where one needs to generate strings that are both ``interesting'' and never seen before.
 In all these tasks, before generating the output, one requires \textit{a (creative) leap of thought}, a process that (a) is implicit i.e., is not spelled out in token space (or is even inherently hard to spell out), (b) involves discrete \textit{random} choices (c) and together, those choices must be \textit{coherent} in that they are carefully planned to satisfy various non-trivial, discrete constraints.
 These constraints fundamentally define the task and make it interesting e.g., a word problem should be solvable by arithmetic rules, or a pun must deliver a surprising punchline.
 The goal in such open-ended tasks is not just coherence though, but also diversity and novelty --- generations must be as varied as possible and must not be regurgitated training data.
-Before we design tasks that capture the aforementioned leap of thought, we first clarify what tasks do {not} require such a step.
+Before we design tasks that require the aforementioned leap of thought, we first clarify what tasks do {not} require it.

 \textbf{Open-ended tasks that do \textit{not} require a leap of thought.} One simple open-ended task that may come to mind is generating uniformly-random known entities, like celebrity names \citep{zhang24diffuse}.
 However, there is no opportunity to create a novel string here.
-A more interesting example may be generating grammatically coherent PCFG strings following a \texttt{subject verb object} format e.g., \texttt{the cat chased a rat} \citep{hopkins2023can}.
-While novel strings become possible here, no sophisticated leaps of thought are involved; each token can be generated on the fly, satisfying a local next-token constraint to be coherent.
+A more interesting example may be generating grammatically coherent probabilistic CFG strings following a \texttt{subject verb object} format e.g., \texttt{the cat chased a rat} \citep{hopkins2023can}.
+While novel strings become possible now, no sophisticated leaps of thought are involved; each token can be generated on the fly, satisfying a local next-token constraint to be coherent.
+In light of this, we can rephrase our goal as designing open-ended, creative tasks where coherence requires satisfying more interesting, ``{global}'' constraints.
+To build this systematically, we draw inspiration from literature in cognitive science \citep{boden03creative}. \citet{boden03creative} argues that fundamentally, there are three forms of creativity in that order: \textit{combinational, exploratory} and \textit{transformative}.
+We elaborate on the first two (the last, we do not look at).